-Alan Chambers MBE is a polar adventurer who, after spending five years researching, planning and training, led the first successful British unsupported expedition from Canada to the Geographic North Pole.
+Alan Chambers MBE is a polar adventurer and motivational speaker who, after spending five years researching, planning and training, led the first successful British unsupported expedition from Canada to the Geographic North Pole.

 Walking 672 miles in temperatures as low as -65°C and dragging a sledge the weight of a baby elephant, after a gruelling seventy days on the ice, Alan and team mate Charlie Paton, raised the Union Jack on top of the world at 23:16 on 16th May 2000.

-In 2006, Alan lead a team and completed the gruelling Yukon Arctic Ultra Challenge.
-Then in 2008, he lead a team across Greenland to engage 10,000 school children and highlight climate change.
+In 2006, Alan led a team and completed the gruelling Yukon Arctic Ultra Challenge.
+Then in 2008, he led a team across Greenland to engage 10,000 school children and highlight climate change.
 In 2009, he lead a team of senior executives and high achievers to the South Pole.

 Alan has subsequently led more than a dozen successful North Pole expeditions with top business leaders & chief executives, in order to help them explore and reflect on their own leadership capabilities.